Kardelio/PlayerWatcherPaperMCPlugin/README.md

 ## Update the version

+Simply update the file called

+`version.txt` in the root

-You need to update the version of the lib in 2 places:
+this will update the version dynamically in the following 2 places:

-* ./build.gradle.kts on line 11
+* ./build.gradle.kts on line 20
 * ./src/main/resources/plugin.yml on line 2

-once this is done you can perform a build below...
+once this is done you can perform a build below... (./gradlew make)

 ## Build Locally a JAR to use